goytoom/LLMs_perils_opportunities/README.md

      - Make sure that you know the prices before running (check https://openai.com/pricing)

 2. Run all cells:
-     - This will save the ChatGPT annotations under `results/predictions/llama2_mfrc_labels_full.csv`
+     - This will save the LLaMA2 annotations under `results/predictions/llama2_mfrc_labels_full.csv`

 #### Statistical Anlysis
 1. Open `annotations/codes/llama_performance.ipynb` and run all cells
      - This will calculate the correct/false classifications and add the annotator demographic information and save it under `../results/evals/llama2_mfrc_success_full.csv`.

 2. Open `annotations/statistical_analyses/annotations_analyses_llama.Rmd` and run all cells
      - The output of `## Evaluate` will show the logistic regression outputs for each set of annotator variables (e.g., demographics, moral values, etc).
 Under each regression output are the coefficients converted to percentage differences in odds.
-These results are presented in Table X of our work and express how each annotator characteristic is linked to the models predictions (i.e., how biased the classifier is towards said annotator characteristic).
+These results are presented in Tables S35-S42 of our work and express how each annotator characteristic is linked to the models predictions (i.e., how biased the classifier is towards said annotator characteristic).
-     - The output of `## Fit Model (moral foundation ~ predictor)` will show the logistic regression of predicting each set of moral sentiment as a function of Classifier (BERT, ChatGPT, compared to humans).
-The results show how much more or less likely a Classifier predicts a class compared to trained human annotators (i.e., how much it over or underpredicts each moral sentiment) and is shown in Table X of our paper.
+     - The output of `## Fit Model (moral foundation ~ predictor)` will show the logistic regression of predicting each set of moral sentiment as a function of Classifier (BERT, ChatGPT, LLaMA2, compared to humans).
+The results show how much more or less likely a Classifier predicts a class compared to trained human annotators (i.e., how much the distribution of predicted classes deviates from the distribution of human annotated classes) and is shown in Table S34 of our paper.
      - The output of `## Extract Coefficients` converts the coefficients above into percentage differences in odds (i.e., how much more in percent does a classifier predict a moral sentiment compared to trained humans).

 ### Survey Responses